404Wolf/markdb/docs/slides.typ

   #cols(columns: (1fr, 1fr), gutter: 1.5em)[
     - Markdown is a simple typesetting language designed to compile to HTML
-    - It's the "natural language" of LLMs.
-They output Markdown which becomes HTML
-    - It's *unstructured*, but we want enforce structure ][
+    - It's *unstructured*, but we want enforce structure, so we use a tool called `mdvalidate` ][
     ````md
     # Header